-- A 2011 study by Erin Richman showed that brisk walking, at least 3 miles per hour for 3 hours or more a week, lowered the risk of prostate cancer progression.
+- A 2011 study by Erin Richman showed that brisk walking, at least three miles per hour for three hours or more a week, lowered the risk of prostate cancer progression.

 Walking for fitness first gained popularity in the United States in the ’80s after Cardiologist James Rippe, a graduate of the Harvard Medical School, published details of how beneficial walking was for his patients recovering from a heart attack.
 Dr. Rippe wanted to know if these benefits could be extrapolated to the general population.
 With a team of researchers, he set up the Rockport Walking Program in Massachusetts.

 This is a transcript from the video series Physiology and Fitness.
 Watch it now, on Wondrium.

 In 1989 when the results were published, they caused quite a sensation in the mainstream media and led to a sudden boom in fitness walking across the nation.
 The program showed how walking can not only reduce important health parameters such as high blood pressure and cholesterol, but could also significantly aid weight loss.